shredthaGNAR/list-of-my-starred-repos/README.md

 * [unify-ui-dev/agency-landing-page-Astrojs](https://github.com/unify-ui-dev/agency-landing-page-Astrojs): A simple agency landing page made with astrojs and tailwindcss
 * [piroor/aggregate-tabs-to-main-window](https://github.com/piroor/aggregate-tabs-to-main-window): Aggregate new tabs to a window which has most many tabs and largest size.
 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
-* [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI userscripts & browser extensions to enhance your web experience
+* [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI userscripts & browser extensions
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): Supercharge your network privacy and security with DNS blocklists from The Firebog • Daily updates shield you from ads, trackers, malware, spam and more • Copy and Paste a RAW link into DNS applications and adblock browser extensions, or import it into your hosts file for a safer, ad-free world wide web experience
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.